-Action 2 would modify the AM for Gulf Spanish mackerel.
-Amendment 18 to the CMP FMP set an in-season AM for Gulf Spanish mackerel, that if the stock ACL is reached or projected to be reached within a fishing year, the fishery would be closed for the remainder of the fishing year.
-Given that stock assessments for Gulf Spanish Mackerel are subject to increased uncertainty from the use of MRIP-FES informed landings data, and the species' diverse catch locations (shore, private vessels, for-hire vessels), insulating the fishery against potential data anomalies before enforcing a closure may be valuable, potentially protecting the fishery from the undue influence of possibly aberrant data.
 NMFS generated closure projections (Appendix C) by analyzing Gulf Spanish mackerel landings for the last five years.
-The analysis suggests that in years when the landings were larger than the ACLs included in Action 1 (Table 1.1.1.), a fishery closure would have taken place in November or December.
-This would have resulted in a fishing season of 7 to 8 months in 2019/2020 (the fishing year runs from April 1 - March 31).
-Historically, Gulf Spanish mackerel landings have remained below the ACL and are declining (Table 1.1.1.).
-However, because of the transition in recreational data monitoring to MRIP-FES, the ACLs being proposed in Action 1 are a reduction compared to the current ACL, which could increase the probability of an overage if there is an unanticipated increase in landings.
+The analysis suggests that in fishing year (2019/2020) when the total landings were greater than the stock ACL included in Action 1 (Table 1.1.1), a closure would have taken place in November or December.
+This would have resulted in a fishing season for Gulf Spanish Mackerel of 7 to 8 months (the fishing year runs from April 1 - March 31).
+Historically, Gulf Spanish mackerel landings have remained below the stock ACL and have been declining (Table 1.1.1).
+Due to the transition in recreational data to MRIP-FES, the stock ACLs proposed in Action 1 are lower compared to the current ACL, which could increase the probability of an overage if there is an unanticipated increase in landings.
 Though this instance of an overage and subsequent closure would only have occurred once in the last 10 years, that is not to say that other such instances would be unlikely in the future.

-Alternative 1 (No Action) would retain the current fishing season closure AM, which is triggered based on the ACL chosen in Action 1.
+Alternative 1 (No Action) would retain the current in-season closure AM, which is triggered based on the stock ACL chosen in Action 1.
 Alternative 1 requires NMFS to monitor landings every year and implement an in-season closure when the stock ACL is reached or projected to be reached.
-Based on the most recent 10-year landings, the ACLs in Alternatives 2 and 3 in Action 1 would have been exceeded once.
-During the 2019/2020 fishing year (Table 1.1.1.), total landings in MRIP-FES were estimated at 10,876,806 mp.
-Landings for fishing years 2018/2019 and 2020/2021 were estimated at approximately 7 mp, which are lower than the ACLs in Action 1 Alternatives 2 and 3.
+Based on the most recent 10-year landings, the stock ACL in Preferred Alternative 2 and Alternative 3 in Action 1 would have been exceeded only once.
+During the 2019/2020 fishing year (Table 1.1.1), total landings in (MRIP-FES data units) were estimated at 10,876,806 lb lw.
+Landings for fishing years 2018/2019 and 2020/2021 were estimated at approximately 7,000,000 lb lw, which is lower than the stock ACL in Preferred Alternative 2 and Alternative 3 in Action 1.

-Alternative 2 would stipulate that, following an ACL overage, the fishing season in the subsequent year will be subject to closure if the ACL in that year is reached or projected to be reached.
-This means, in practical terms, that the fishery might experience fewer or potentially no in-season closures for a single overage, providing more continuous fishing opportunity across seasons and resilience to spurious overages.
-However, Alternative 2 would delay responses to overages and might not address stock overexploitation as promptly as Alternative 1, possibly affecting stock health negatively over time.
-Based on the most recent 10-year landings period, the ACLs in Action 1 would have been exceeded once (i.e., fishing year 2019/2020 in Table 1.1.1.); yet under Alternative 2, a fishery closure would not have occurred during the following year given that the landings in those subsequent years were below their respective ACLs.
-In summary, Alternative 2 is a less conservative approach to management than Alternative 1, but may insulate the fishery from unnecessary closures due to uncertain landings data
+Preferred Alternative 2 would modify the AM to a post-season AM, requiring that NMFS, in the fishing year after the stock ACL was exceeded, monitors, and closes recreational and commercial harvest when the stock ACL is reached or projected to be reached.
+As a result, there may be no in-season closure for a single overage, providing more continuous fishing opportunity across seasons and resilience to anomalous overages.
+However, Preferred Alternative 2 would delay a response to overages and might not address stock overexploitation as promptly as Alternative 1.
+Based on the most recent 10-year landings period, the stock ACLs in the alternatives in Action 1 would have been exceeded once (i.e., fishing year 2019/2020 in Table 1.1.1); yet under Preferred Alternative 2, a fishery closure would not have occurred during the following fishing year given that the landings in those subsequent years were below their respective ACLs.
+In summary, Preferred Alternative 2 is a less conservative approach to management than Alternative 1 but may insulate the fishery from unnecessary closures due to irregular landings or decreased precision in season duration projections.